by GDL 629 19136

 “We’re in the lab, Sandy!
 Come on down!” came the reply from the basement door.

-Wes and his Aunt Dian were waiting, holding a brand-new outfit that slightly resembled Wes’ Sandman suit, with a trenchcoat and a curiously gold-painted gas mask.
+Wes and his Aunt Dian waited, holding a brand-new outfit that slightly resembled Wes’ Sandman suit, complete with a trenchcoat and a curiously gold-painted gas mask.

 “What gives, Wes?
 I thought you told me that you’d never give up your original outfit again!”